-The potential saboteur should discover what types of faulty decisions and non co-operation are normally found in his kind of work and should then devise his sabotage so as to enlarge that "margin for error".
+The potential saboteur should discover what types of faulty decisions are normally found in his kind of work and should then devise his sabotage so as to enlarge that "margin for error"

 What we see quite frequently is teams working in silos, and lots of debate about the problem that needs to be solved, rather than making progress.
 We advocate for dedicated focus and attention and speed.
 Ensure delivery teams are empowered to make decisions.
 In Co-Design workshops, ensure that senior decision-makers are included as participants throughout the process.
 If they are unable to attend, they must delegate authority to someone who is trusted to make decisions in their place.

 2. When possible, refer all matters to committees, for "further study and consideration."
 Attempt to make the committees as large as possible - never less than five.

 Ensure that the delivery team includes subject matter experts, senior decision-makers, and the voice of the customer.
 With these engaged throughout the project, there should be no reason to defer to outside sources of authority or expertise.
 If in doubt, test with actual customers/end users and use this data to mitigate second-guessing of any decisions.

 3. Advocate “caution.”
 Be “reasonable” and urge your fellow-coferes to be “reasonable” and avoid haste which might result in embarrassments or difficulties later on.